 Responsibility Beyond Growth

 Books reviewed include Responsibility Beyond Growth.
-A Case For Responsible Stagnation by Stevienna de Saille, Fabien Medvecky, Michiel van Oudheusden, Kevin Albertson, Effie Amanatidou, Timothy Birabi and Mario Pansera.
+A Case For Responsible Stagnation40 by Stevienna de Saille, Fabien Medvecky, Michiel van Oudheusden, Kevin Albertson, Effie Amanatidou, Timothy Birabi and Mario Pansera.
 These authors collectively raise the issue of the aim of innovation, rather than the process, as the aim creates the framework that the innovation system is itself constituted by.
 The authors question what an innovation policy misses if its aim is economic growth as measured by GDP, using the example of the EU funding of Responsible Research and Innovation as the starting point for their argument.

 A simple question can make this relationship clear: Can an innovation be responsible if it doesn’t work towards the aim of promoting economic growth?
 According to the authors, the uncomfortable answer might be that such a valuation just depends on who funded the innovation process.
-Read the full review here.
+Read the full review here41.

 Responsible Innovation: Business Opportunities and Strategies for Implementation is a new offering in the Springer Briefs in Research and Governance series.
 Edited by Katharina Jarmai, it is available in paper version or as a free download, and offers a lot of food for thought for anyone interested in responsible innovation approaches and applications within business.

 The main perspective taken in the book is one of looking at the overall objectives of RI approaches in order to apply these approaches within real-life situations.
 The goal for RI is thus described as ‘to increase positive societal impact and minimize actual and potential negative impact to the highest degree possible’, moving away from the abstract academic definitions and into practice in a turn that is necessary if businesses are to engage with the concept and undertake research and changes aimed at its implementation.
-Further reading and link to the download can be found here.
+Further reading and link to the download can be found here42.

-In Public Engagement in Responsible Research and Innovation, Ilse Marschalek investigates the roles that a group of people that she names ‘Public Participation Practitioners’ play in the attempt to transform the relationship between science and society though the adoption of Responsible Research and Innovation practices.
+In Public Engagement in Responsible Research and Innovation43, Ilse Marschalek investigates the roles that a group of people that she names ‘Public Participation Practitioners’ play in the attempt to transform the relationship between science and society though the adoption of Responsible Research and Innovation practices.
 She argues that public engagement is seen as the key concept and basis for RRI, playing a role in the push towards participatory democracy within science, and as a result the concept plays a central role in the European Commission’s drive towards responsibility.

 Marschalek’s main point is that practitioners not only have an under represented role in the RRI discussion, but that there is no generally accepted common naming or understanding of their role, even though they are primarily responsible for the engagement processes.
 Their role is fundamental, as a fruitful process needs a good host.
 In their role as hosts, practitioners have to take care of ‘space and beauty’ – meaning the form of the activity but also appreciation, respect and other important ethical requirements.

 The ORION Open Science MOOC is reviewed after having been completed in full by the reviewer.
 Although the website describes it as an introduction to the concept of Open Science, Hankins describes it as very thorough in its design and breadth of argument and offering a lot to anyone that follows it.
 The course is primarily aimed at those working in biomedicine, life sciences and other related research fields, and is intended to help scientists to share their research with the world more effectively, and there is plenty to take away from the experience from following the lectures and materials offered.
 Topics addressed include introductions to a variety of useful tools and research practices, as well as Open Science principles and workflows along the research cycle.
-This post offers more details and links to registration.
+This post44 offers more details and links to registration.

 ORION Train the Trainer